IEA World Energy Outlook 2024

 The demand for oil and gas is expected to peak before the end of the 2020s, according to the IEA’s analysis, but the world is still on pace to reach 2.4ºC of global warming by the end of the century.
 This is well above the Paris Agreement objective of limiting the temperature increase to 1.5ºC, and will entail “ever more severe risks from a changing climate”, according to the WEO 2024 report.
 The IEA states that decisions taken by governments, investors and consumers too often entrench the current flaws in the energy system, rather than pushing it towards a clean and safer path.
 The report points to the costs of climate inaction, which will increase day by day as emissions accumulate in the Earth’s atmosphere and the resultant extreme weather wreaks havoc.
 Clean-energy technologies, meanwhile, will remain cost-effective, according to the report, enjoying a low exposure to the commodity markets and providing “lasting benefits for people and the planet”.

-What’s more, the IEA has found that clean-energy projects are being held back in many developing economies, due to uncertainties over policy and the high cost of capital.
-In advanced economies, the picture is mixed, with “accelerations in some areas accompanied by slowdowns in others”, including a fall in the sales of heat pumps in Europe in the first half of 2024.
-The report also highlights the lagging process on headline commitments from the COP28 United Nations Climate Change Conference, held in 2023, with the goal of doubling the global rate of energy-efficiency improvements looking far out of reach under current policies.
+The IEA has also found that many clean energy projects in developing economies are being held back by a lack of clear policies and high capital costs.
+In advanced economies, the picture is a mixed one, with progress in some sectors and setbacks in others, such as the decline in heat pump sales in Europe in the first half of 2024.
+The report also highlights the delay in meeting key commitments made at COP28 in 2023, including the goal of doubling the global rate of improvement in energy efficiency, which seems difficult to achieve with current policies.

 China as a model for renewable energy